jonpfluger/team-profile-generator/README.md

 ## Description

-You can quickly and easily generate an HTML file by using a command-line application to generate one.
+A user can quickly and easily generate a team profile HTML document by using a command-line application to generate one.
 This allows the project creator to devote more time working on the project.

 ## Installation